OriginProtocol/origin/origin-docs/source/includes/resources/marketplace.md

 ## getOffer

-This will turn a specific offer sent by a buyer for a listing purchase.
+This will return a specific offer sent by a buyer for a listing purchase.

 > Example: getOffer